superfive666/aws-solutions-architect-questions/questions/exam_1.md

 What should the company do to improve the user experience of the website?

-- [A]: Move the digital assets to Amazon Glacier.
+- A: Move the digital assets to Amazon Glacier.
-- [B]: Cache static content using CloudFront.
+- B: Cache static content using CloudFront.
-- [C]: Resize the images so that they are smaller.
+- C: Resize the images so that they are smaller.
-- [D]: Use reserved EC2 Instances.
+- D: Use reserved EC2 Instances.

 #### *Answer: B*